What are Hedge Fund Strategies?

 A hedge fund is an investment fund created by accredited individuals and institutional investors for the purpose of maximizing returns and reducing or eliminating risk, regardless of market climb or decline.
-This is basically a private investment partnership between a fund manager and the investors of the fund, often structured as a limited partnership or limited liability company.
-The partnership operates with little to no regulation from the Securities and Exchange Commission.
+It is basically a private investment partnership between a fund manager and the investors of the fund, often structured as a limited partnership or limited liability company.
+The partnership operates with little to no regulation from the Securities and Exchange Commission (SEC).

 What are the Distinct Features of a Hedge Fund?

-- The fund is open to only accredited or qualified investors and cannot be offered or sold to the general public.
+- The fund is open to only qualified or accredited investors and cannot be offered or sold to the general public.
 Certain net worth requirements need to be met by potential investors (net worth of more than $1M excluding primary residence).

-- The fund can exist as extensive investments to various sectors, such as: land, stocks, derivatives, currencies, and commodities.
+- The fund can exist as extensive investments in various sectors, such as land, stocks, derivatives, currencies, and commodities.

-- It often uses borrowed money to multiply returns.
+- It often uses borrowed money to create leverage and multiply returns.

-- The fund carries a management and performance fee.
-It usually pays an annual manager’s fee of one percent of the assets and a performance fee of 20 percent cut on any gains.
+- The fund comes with management and performance fees.
+It usually pays an annual manager’s fee of 1% of the amount of invested assets and a performance fee of 20% on any gains.

 - Investors are required to maintain their money in the fund for a locked-in period of at least one year.
-Withdrawals of funds may only happen quarterly or semi-annually.
+Withdrawals of funds may only happen at specific times, such as quarterly or semi-annually.

-- This fund uses different investment strategies that must be disclosed upfront to the investors.
+- The fund uses different investment strategies that must be disclosed upfront to the investors.

 What are the General Types of Hedge Funds?

-- Closed-ended hedge funds – issue only a limited number of shares through an initial public offering and do not issue new shares, even if an investor demands increases.
+They issue only a limited number of shares through an initial offering and do not issue new shares even if investor demand increases.

-- Shares of listed hedge funds – these are traded on stock exchanges and non-accredited investors may purchase them.
+They are traded on stock exchanges and non-accredited investors may purchase the shares.

 What are the Pros and Cons of Investing in Hedge Funds?

-Investing in hedge funds can bring remarkable benefits to an investor; however, there is always risk involved in highly rewarding transactions.
+Investing in hedge funds can bring very high returns to an investor.
+However, there is always risk involved in potential high-reward investments.

-- Provides investors the competence to precisely customize investment strategies.
+- Provides investors the ability to precisely customize investment strategies.